Air China says no change in Airbus orders

 The EU aims to reduce emissions via the ETS but it would not achieve this goal, Zhao said earlier on Thursday.

-“It won’t raise social awareness of the issue or lead to more action, it will only increase the burden on airlines and travelers,” he added.
+“It won’t raise social awareness of the issue or lead to more action, it will only increase the burden on airlines and travellers,” he added.

 Air China plans to expand its capacity and rebalance its domestic and international network amid challenges ahead.